al1brn/geonodes/README.md

         # Next iteration
         speed.out("Speed")

+        # Connect the simulated geometry to output node
-        # Within for loop, out to Zone Output Node
+        # Within for loop, out refers to Zone Output Node
         cloud.out()

     # cloud is now the output socket of the output zone